Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

     directly and comprehensively manages the training work of affiliated training units.
-2. Training units are responsible for organizing and managing training in majors/specialties according to the State\'s list of majors/specialties and piloting training in new majors/specialties to provide high-quality human resources and nurture talents for the country; implementing linkages and associations in the development
+2. Training units are responsible for organizing and managing training in majors/specialties according to the State's list of majors/specialties and piloting training in new majors/specialties to provide high-quality human resources and nurture talents for the country; implementing linkages and associations in the development